Blog

 A plant-derived scent is still a scent choice.
 Clean Mom Finds treats essential oils as ingredients to review, not a shortcut around the fragrance question.

-The more often a product gets used, the more I want clear fragrance language and source evidence before it becomes a repeat buy.
+The more often a product gets used, the more I want clear fragrance language and sources before it becomes a repeat buy.

 EWG Skin DeepEWG Guide to Healthy CleaningEPA Safer Choice